MikeWooster/api-client/README.md

     {"name": "John Smith", "age": 28},
 ]
 ```
-The `BaseClient` exposes a number of predefined methods that you can call
+The `APIClient` exposes a number of predefined methods that you can call
 This example uses `get` to perform a GET request on an endpoint.
 Other methods include: `post`, `put`, `patch` and `delete`.
 More
-information on these methods is documented in the [Interface](#BaseClient-Interface).
+information on these methods is documented in the [Interface](#APIClient-Interface).

 For a more complex use case example, see: [Extended example](#Extended-Example)